-Litchfield Montessori School will act at all times in accordance with the policy and procedures regarding the prevention of child abuse as declared by the State of Connecticut.
+Litchfield Montessori School faculty and staff complete a mandated reporter training annually to ensure everyone is aware and acts in accordance with the policy and procedures regarding the prevention of child abuse as declared by the State of Connecticut.
 As a school, we have an absolute legal duty to report suspected child abuse.
-If we suspect child abuse, we must follow the procedure outlined below:
+If we suspect child abuse, we must report it via the mandated Reporter procedures outlined by the state.